 Improve your game and have serious fun

 at Nike Basketball Camps

-Take your basketball game to new heights this summer with Head Men's Coach, James Cosgrove and staff.
-This popular boys overnight camp teaches players how to elevate their individual abilities, team work skills and basketball IQ with encouraging and challenging training.
+Take your basketball game to new heights in summer 2019 with Trinity College Head Men's Coach James Cosgrove and staff.
+This popular boys only Hartford, CT overnight camp teaches players how to elevate their individual abilities, team work skills and basketball IQ with encouraging and challenging collegiate-style training.